Where the F is Freddie

 Synopsis

 Married couples often keep secrets from each other.
-But what happens when it turns out they’re keeping the same secret?
+But what happens when they’re keeping the same secret?

-In this darkly funny, cannily observed novel about honor and marriage, Paula Berman secretly struggles with regret.
-She got pregnant at nineteen and under pressure gave up her daughter, Freddie, through a private adoption.
-Even after marrying Marty and having twin sons, Paula never mentions Freddie nor admits to her futile search to reunite.
-Then evidence mounts that Marty may also have a daughter and Paula is devastated by the betrayal.
-Is she a girl from the neighborhood who spent a lot of time in their home?
-The daughter of a dear friend?
-Paula will stop at nothing to learn the truth about who they are as a family and what came of her baby girl.
-But will she pay the price of destroying her closest relationships to get answers?
-WHERE THE F IS FREDDIE is about second chances, and a mother’s reality if she doesn’t find her daughter she can never find herself.
+In this darkly funny, cannily observed novel about marriage and motherhood, Paula Berman secretly struggles with regret.
+She got pregnant at nineteen and talked into giving up her daughter through private adoption.
+But after marrying and having twin sons, a shameful Paula has yet to mention Freddie or her desperate search to find her.
+Then evidence mounts Marty may also have a daughter and Paula is shattered by the possible betrayal.
+Is she a girl from the neighborhood who grew up in their house?
+Are their photo albums a lie?
+Paula must decide if she is ready to learn the truth about who they really are as a family though she might have to end her closest relationships to get answers.
+WHERE THE F IS FREDDIE is about second chances, and a mother’s dilemma if she never finds her daughter she can never find herself.

 Excerpt

-Paula Winter was pleased with the therapies she was using to manage her anxiety.
+Post menopausal Paula was thrilled to discover new ways to manage her anxiety.
 Holistic therapy (Breathe!).
 Cognitive Behavioral therapy (Journal!).
-And her favorite, gummies laced with THC (ZZZZZ!).
-But after being kept on hold and listening to menu options that had recently changed, not even these go to’s could regulate her overstimulated vagal nerves.
-And while cutting down on coffee might have a calming effect, she was no longer a patient of the doctor that dared to suggest this non-negotiable.
+And her favorite, watermelon weed gummies (ZZZZ!).
+But after being kept on hold and listening to menu options that recently changed, not even her go to’s could regulate her overstimulated vagal nerves.

 Your call is very important to us.